MasterBrian/blog/_posts/2020-12-10-your-website.md

 ### Support or Contact

 I will message you credentials to access your account.
 Feel free to change those if you want.
+We can discuss technical details and how-tos later.
 Your official domain also comes with an email account that I'll link you to.
 Let me know if you have any issues or your want to change anything.
 I haven't had time to fully learn the system, but I know enough to customize it.

 For official support or anything you want to check out yourself there is [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) available through Github.